parkovski/lava/README.md

-# Ash - A Language Design Experimentation Shell
+# Lava - A Language Design Experiment

 I'm trying to see what kinds of introspection and metaprogramming I can accomplish by using recent compiler techniques.